LEVITT ROBINSON CLASS ACTION LITIGATION

 This claim relates to the Northern Territory Government’s historic failure to provide adequate health, interpreting and/or translation services to the community of Wadeye.

 The applicants have accepted our advice that is in the best interests of Group Members to discontinue the proceedings, including on the basis that the Northern Territory Government will make a joint media statement in terms which have been agreed between the parties.
-Applications to discontinue the proceedings have been filed and a notice to Group Members is being prepared.
+Applications to discontinue the proceedings have been filed.
+The Discontinuance Notice appears below.

 PANGUNA MINE CLASS ACTION